-Section 7-439b of the General Statutes provides for annual cost-of-living increases effective on July first of each year for each retired member or surviving annuitant of a retired member receiving regular benefit payments, beginning with the first July following the date the retired member reached or would have reached age 65.
-Within the limits of a minimum of three percent and a maximum of five percent, the increase is based on the determination of the annual yield of the assets of the fund.
-Eligible recipients received a five percent cost-of-living adjustment on July 1, 1999, 2000 and 2001.
 Section 7-441 of the General Statutes, which prescribes the various contributions required of participating municipalities, provides that each municipality must pay to the Retirement Commission an annual proportionate share of the Fund's administrative costs, as determined by the Retirement Commission on the basis of the number of members employed by each municipality.
-During the fiscal years ended June 30, 1999, 2000 and 2001, the participating municipalities were required to contribute \$75 per member per year for such administrative expenses.
+During the fiscal years ended June 30, 2001, 2002 and 2003, the participating municipalities were required to contribute \$75 per member per year for such administrative expenses.
 These moneys were deposited to the Administrative Fund, which was established to account for all administrative contributions and expenditures.